 Using EDDY Pumps to Clean Out Oil/Gas Drilling Sand Pits

-The drilling rigs sand trap is the tank compartment below the shakers.
+On drilling rigs, sand traps are the tank compartments below the mud shakers are part of the solids separation process found in drilling mud.
+These sand traps capture the solids that are brought to the surface along with the drilling fluid.
 Shaker screens can tear, sometimes the shaker deck is adjusted where drilling fluid bypasses the screen or solids that pass through the screen settle and are trapped in the first tank compartment.
 This compartment is typically not agitated as the tank design means to trap the sediment in this first compartment to keep it out of the rest of the drilling fluid surface system.

 The Problem With Cleaning Out Sand Traps

 If the drilling site has a reserve pit, the sand trap is jetted to the pit periodically while drilling to keep the system clean.
-If the drilling site is pit-less, then the trap must be cleaned with a vacuum truck.
+If the drilling site is pit-less, then the trap must be cleaned with a vacuum truck or a self-priming slurry pump.
 Vacuum systems move liquid slurries well but struggle to move solids that have settled and packed.
 A vacuum truck operator may spend 10-12 hours pulling on a tank to get it clean.

 Vacuum trucks typically charge by the hour and by the load for the disposal fee.
 Depending on how far they must travel the fee for one vacuum truck can range from $1,000-1,500/load.
 Additionally, if the trap runs with a lot of sediment the contiguous tank compartments will fill with sediment.
 This problem requires a crew to clean when the rig is displacing the mud system to a different base fluid.
 Example: changing from water base fluid used at the surface to an oil-based fluid used in the production zone.